FTBTeam/FTB-Team-Dimensions/README.md

 determine where players will spawn in both the overworld and dimensions that are created.

 Structures created will always be positioned with the spawn point at (X,Z) = (0,0).
 The data structure block is replaced with air when the structure is actually placed into the world.
+The player will spawn with their feet in this block by default (but see the "spawn_override" field above).

 The default lobby structure is at `data/ftbteamdimensions/structures/lobby.nbt`, but this can be changed in one of two ways:
 * in mod config (see `lobbyStructure` in `ftbteamdimensions-common.toml`)